 Take a stroll through Yaletown, where you’ll see abandoned warehouses converted into art galleries and restaurants.
 If you’re into clubs, head back to this neighborhood after dark.

 Walk or bus to Vancouver’s Chinatown, which is the oldest Chinatown in Canada.
-Stop for lunch at Hon’s Wun-Tun House on Keefer Street or Foo’s Ho Ho Restaurant on E Pender and support local business.
-(Warning: We learned the hard way that you should avoid W Hastings Street unless you’re looking for drugs or prostitutes.)
+Stop for lunch at Hon’s Wun-Tun House on Keefer Street.
+Or visit Foo’s Ho Ho Restaurant on E Pender and support local business.
+(Warning: We learned the hard way that you should avoid W Hastings Street.)

-After lunch head to Gastown, where you’ll find Cobblestone Streets and the famous Steam Clock at Cambie and Water Streets.
-Poke your head in some of the local shops, then watch the float planes take off while sipping local brew at Steamworks Brewing Company.
+After lunch, head to Gastown.
+There you’ll find Cobblestone Streets and the famous Steam Clock at Cambie and Water Streets.
+Poke your head in some of the local shops.
+Afterwards, watch the float planes take off while sipping local brew at Steamworks Brewing Company.

-Hop on the bus and head to Granville Island Public Market, where you can browse local artists’ goods and buy local vegetables, meats, and baked goods.
+Next, you can hop on the bus and head to Granville Island Public Market.
+Here, you can browse local artists’ goods and buy local vegetables, meats, and baked goods.
 Pick your favorite of the food selection, find a table, and dine while you listen to the music of Vancouverite street musicians.